-F. Deferred inflows of resources
+E. Deferred outflows of resources and deferred inflows of resources

-The balance sheet includes a separate section for deferred inflows of resources.
+The statement of net position and balance sheet include separate sections for deferred outflows of resources and deferred inflows of resources.
+Deferred outflows of resources represent a consumption of net position that applies to future periods that will be recognized as an expense or expenditure in future periods.
 Deferred inflows of resources represent an acquisition of fund balance that applies to future periods and will be recognized as a revenue in future periods.

-G. Fund balance classifications
+F. Fund balance classifications